 As stated in Boise State Policy #3130 – Grade Appeal, a grade appeal is a complaint regarding a final course grade.
 It is the student’s responsibility to demonstrate the final course grade is improper based on one of the criteria listed under “grade appeal” in the policy.
 The authority of all those involved in the appeals process is very specific and limited to the conditions listed below.
 It is outside the purview of such persons to tell a faculty member they have graded an exam or assignment too harshly; or that their standards are too high; or that particular assignments are unreasonable.
 These are issues of professional judgment and if consistent with University policies fall within the prerogative of the faculty member.

 Grade appeals will be considered only when it is clearly established by the student, in a concise written manner, that one of the following has occurred:

-- The faculty member refused to correct a clerical or administrative error made in the process of recording or reporting the grade.
+- There was a clerical or administrative error in the calculation and/or assignment of the course grade.

 The spirit behind BSU Policy #3140 – Academic Grievance is for a student to have recourse for situations when they feel they have been treated unfairly.
 The goal is to address “unfair treatment” that does not fall into other categories, e.g. discrimination based on a protected class.
 This grievance policy does not pertain to discrimination grievances or sexual harassment grievances, academic grievances related to grades, or matters of academic freedom, which are all covered by other University policies.